someengineering/fixinventory/resotometrics/README.md

 are then exposed in a [Prometheus](https://prometheus.io/) compatible format.
 The default TCP port is `9955` but can be changed using the `resotometrics.web_port` config attribute.

+More information can be found below and in [the docs](https://resoto.com/docs/concepts/components/metrics).

 ## Usage
 `resotometrics` uses the following commandline arguments: